 This plan is designed to prepare the athlete for the rigours of the notoriously tough IM Wales.
 Racesnake coach Mike Bridge has collaborated with welsh native Carol Bridge (2nd pro out of water IM Wales, Castle series winner and commonwealth games).
 Carol lives and trains on these roads and so her insight into how to prepare gives this plan an edge you may not find elsewhere.

-Mainly designed for intermediate athletes who have some IM or 70.3 racing under their belts, the plan could also be used by athletes who are coming with training backgrounds from other disciplines and are aiming at sub 12hr times.
+Mainly designed for intermediate athletes who have some IM or 70.3 racing under their belts and are looking for strong times, the plan could also be used by athletes who are coming with training backgrounds from other disciplines and are aiming at sub 12hr times.

 The plan requires a large amount of work at goal race pace throughout so an idea of your target time and a break down of this into average speed, pace per mile and kilometre will be useful.